S2AUlendo/plugins.octoprint.org/_plugins/UlendoCaas.md

     - No, a Raspberry Pi is a required to connect and collect data from the accelerometer

 6. Can I use this on my printer that does not run Marlin ⋅⋅* No, there is planned support for other platforms in the future.
 However, currently only Marlin versions >2.1.3 is supported.
-Talk with your OEM about adding support for Ulendo CaaS
+Talk with your OEM about adding support for Ulendo CaaS333